18 best sales tools to help you close more deals

 Most sales tools fall into one of six categories:

 There are hundreds of potential tools out there.
-When you begin your search, this list can serve as a jumping-off point.
-Evaluate the function of each tool against your list of sales process priorities before diving in.
+This list is a jumping-off point.
+Evaluate each tool’s function against your sales process priorities before diving in.

 Your CRM serves as the hub of your sales process.
-If you haven’t used a CRM before, this is an area you will want to spend some time exploring.
+If you haven’t used a sales CRM before, this is an area you need to spend time exploring.

-CRMs vary widely in the way they function and in complexity.
-You’ll want to check for compatibility.
-If you’re using a CRM alongside other tools, everything needs to work together seamlessly—including integrations that need to be compatible with the CRM itself.
+CRMs vary widely in function and complexity.
+Check for compatibility.
+If you’re using a sales CRM alongside other tools, everything needs to work together seamlessly.

 Here are a few factors to consider while shopping for a CRM tool: